-Details of the statutory appeals process can be provided on request to our office admin@berryhill.gloucs.sch.uk or 01594 832262.
+Details of the statutory appeals process can be provided on request to our office admin@berryhill.glos.sch.uk or 01594 832262.

 Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number), the governing board will publicly consult on these changes.
+If nothing changes, it will publicly consult on the school's admission arrangements.